booysenn/blog.untangled.co.za/content/en/homeauto/what_to_know/index.md

 ---
-title: "Home Automation - Getting Started"
+title: "Home Automation - What To Know"
 date: 2025-11-29
-description: "Getting started with home automation"
+description: "What to know when getting started with home automation"
 author: "Nymus"
-weight: 32
+weight: 33
 tags:
   - home_automation
   - home_assistant